gazpachoking/trainaspower/README.md

 Each execution will add the next workout to be completed, so it needs to be scheduled once a day, sometime after midnight when your next workout will have been finalized by TaO.

-## TrainAsOne Notes
+## Requirements
-You should set your TrainAsOne account to not adjust pace for undulation, (under Profile->Workout Preferences.)
+- You should set your TrainAsOne account to not adjust pace for undulation, (under Profile->Workout Preferences.)
 You are running with power now, undulation is built in!
-You also need to make sure your 'pace format' is set to 'pace', and 'pace range' is turned on.
+- Make sure your 'pace format' is set to 'pace', and 'pace range' is turned on in your TrainAsOne settings.
+- You need to have access to the [Stryd race calculator](https://www.stryd.com/powercenter/tools) and have enough runs recorded in Stryd for it to work.
+This calculator is now locked behind the Stryd subscription for new Stryd users.
+(Old Stryd users are grandfathered in.)
+Test the race calculator works from the Stryd website before using TrainAsPower.

 ## Methodology
 - Pace ranges are converted using the [Stryd race calculator](https://www.stryd.com/powercenter/tools)